 As a hospice and palliative care veterinarian I have heard this statement or similar ones to this, more times than I can count.
-Through my experience and education, I have learned that families need much more support during this time than most veterinarians are able to extend in their busy schedules.
+Through my experience and education, I have learned that families need much more support during this time than most veterinarians can extend in their busy schedules.
 It is not as if they do not care or do not want to help, it is just not always an option or something they can accommodate in their regular practice.
 This is where I come in.

 Let’s look at another patient.
 We’ll call him Buddy.

 Buddy was a black lab who lived with his family which included a husband, wife and 2 children.
 He grew up with the kids and was loved very much.
 Buddy had always been very happy until one day he stopped eating.
 When he went to his veterinarian, he was diagnosed with an aggressive form of cancer on his spleen.
 The veterinarian had a long discussion with Mary, the wife, about Buddy’s condition and what to expect.
 He gave her different options ranging from a referral to a veterinary oncologist to euthanasia.
 There was a lot of information and Mary went home with a headache and without making a decision.

 At home, Mary still felt overwhelmed.
 She tried to tell her husband, Scott, what the veterinarian had said but she could barely remember anything and emotionally, she wasn’t prepared.
 She kept thinking about life without Buddy.
 He had been with her through so much.
-She worried for herself and for the kids.
+She worried for herself and the kids.
 They didn’t know a life without Buddy.
-How would they manage.
+How would they manage?
 Buddy was such an integral part of their lives.

 Once the kids were put to bed, Mary pulled out the information her vet had given her and found my card.
 She briefly remembered her vet telling her about me but she wasn’t sure if she had the strength to call but she gave the card to Scott.
 He made the call and we set up an appointment to meet at their house.

 The Palliative Appointment: